wp-plugins/just-writing/readme.txt

 = What browsers are supported? =

-Try it and find out, the javascript is pretty basic so it should work in just about any browser (note even without javascript the buttons will be added, except the preview and exit buttons):
+Try it and find out, the javascript is pretty basic so it should work in just about any browser (note even without javascript the buttons will be added, however the the preview and exit buttons along with the fade disable and border and word count hiding options will not be available).
+I've successfully run it on:

-	* IE9 (note, do NOT use compatibility mode)
+	* IE 11
-	* Opera 11.6+
+	* Opera 12.16
-	* FireFox 10+
+	* FireFox 24

 = I've disabled the fade effect and now the browser is running slowly, what's wrong? =

-The fade effect is triggered by WordPress when no mouse movement is executed for 2 seconds, the only (without changing some of the WordPress sources files at least) is to execute a mousemove event every 1.4 seconds.
+The fade effect is triggered by WordPress when no mouse movement is executed for 2 seconds, the only (without changing some of the WordPress sources files at least) way to disable it is to execute a mousemove event every 1.5 seconds.
 This shouldn't be an issue in any modern browser, but if your having performance issues, simply re-enable the fade effect.

 = I've disabled the fade effect but there is a 'flicker' when DFWM comes up, what's wrong? =